 Although we gear you up to be employer competitive upon program completion, building a career is hard work and can only be done by you.

 We know that in order to achieve real results, it’s up to the student to give it their all.
 That’s why our Career Services team is focused on empowering students to use their skills and talent to find the job that is right for them.
 We can’t do the heavy lifting for you, but we can prepare, guide, and encourage you as you put your best foot forward to land that dream job.
 Through dedication and perseverance, we have watched our students go on to do great things.

 The Career Services team will help you build the job-search skills you need.
 Throughout the program, we will provide you with all of the tools to become Employer Competitive and stand out in the market.
 We will get you ready to meet employers and ensure you are marketable through a dedicated Profile Coach and Career Director that will work with you throughout the program.
 While we cannot do the work for you, we are here to amplify your efforts.

 - A member of our Profile Coach Team provides students with individualized feedback on job search materials such as their resume, GitHub, portfolio, and LinkedIn account.

 - The Career Director will help students navigate the job search process.
 They will begin hosting open office hours shortly after the start of the program.
-As graduation approaches, Career Directors begin more frequent one-on-one meetings with students to discuss goals and to prepare them for the job search.
+As the end of the program approaches, Career Directors begin more frequent one-on-one meetings with students to discuss goals and to prepare them for the job search.